 Sass (Syntactically awesome style sheets) is a CSS preprocessor that lets you use mathematical operations, variables, functions, loops, imports and other useful functionalities.

-We will talk about Scss (Sassy CSS) which is one of two syntaxes available in Sass.
+We will talk about Scss vs css (Sassy CSS) and which is one of two syntaxes is available in Sass.
 Let me elaborate further:

 Standard CSS doesn’t support nesting.
 It’s not possible to write a class inside of another class.
 As projects get larger, readability and structure become an issue.